 All I needed was a few different size trays and getting used to adjusting the heat, and we had fresh bread and all meals sorted on a camping trip.

 It's ideal if you want to cook later in the day where you might run out of sunshine as it allows you to switch to electric power sources.

-It's popular with preppers, and the main reason being that it allows you to cook and keep food cold as well.
+It's popular with preppers, main reason being that it allows you to not only cook the food, but keep it cold as well.

 It's not a huge cooling compartment, but it's ideal for storing things like meat to keep it fresh.

 On a camping trip, this could give you more power to add another travel cooler for drinks as well.